Skip to content

 • spectator.MeterFactoryFun has been removed.
 If you need to create a custom meter you can do so by wrapping one of the meters returned by spectator.Registry.

 • spectator.Registry no longer reports spectator.measurements metrics.
-Instead, you can use spectatord metrics to troubleshoot.
+Instead, you can use similar metrics from spectatord for visibility.

 • Percentile* meters no longer support defining min/max values.